sebnilsson/AspNetMvcSeo/README.md

 # ASP.NET MVC SEO

-Tools for SEO in ASP.NET MVC.
+Tools for handling SEO-related values in ASP.NET MVC-controllers and views.

 ## Attributes
 The following attributes are available for your Controller-actions: